CS-433/ml-project-2-pappardelle/README.md

 - `masks` : contains the ground truth masks from `gt` in tif files.

 ### Installation
-In case you do not use the Google colab link, where no installation is needed, you need to install the following packages to run the code:
+In case you do not use the Colab notebooks, where ***no installation*** is needed, you need to run those commands (in the order) in your terminal to set up the Keras library and the other requirements:
-"" insert the needed packages""
+- `pip install tensorflow==1.8`
+- `pip install keras`
+- `pip install -U scikit-learn`
+- `pip install h5py`
+- `pip install -U tifffile[all]`
+- `pip install patchify`
+- `pip install -U scikit-image`

+***Note***: we assume that ***Python***, and ***Pytorch*** are already installed.
+If not, you need to do those two installation before starting the above requirements.

 ### Running the code
 To run our code, you need to have a GPU, otherwise the training process will take very long.
-""insert the google colab link""
+There is two possibility to run the code.
+We have used Colab notebooks, but we provide also jupyter notebooks.

 #### Google colab
 In case your machine does not have a GPU, here is our implmentation on Google colab.
 You simply need to make a copy on your drive and run each cell one after the other.

+Here is the google drive link you can use (https://drive.google.com/drive/folders/1BAC1aMUVkwzKRSpxtzCrZIPlSN38FhkX?usp=sharing).
+It has the following folders and files:

+***Note***: we had to separate training and prediction of size patches 16x128x128 into different notebooks because the limit of memory did not allow to do both process in the same notebook.
+For patches of size 16x64x64, training and prediction can be done in the same file.

+- `predict128.ipynb` : ppredicts the masks of initial patches of 16x128x128.
+- `train128.ipynb` : reads the tif files, processes the data set into patches of size 16x128x128, trains the model with the data set
+- `train_predict64.ipynb` : reads the tif files, processes the data set into patches of 16x64x64, trains the model with the data set and predicts the masks.

+- `datasets.h5df`:  initial data set with the structure above.
+It containes the pair of images and masks to train.

+- `images`: is the folder containing the four images saved into tif files.
+- `masks`: is the folder containing the four corresponding masks of the four images in `images` folder, saved into tif files as well.

 #### Notebook
-On our repo, you can find two jupyter notebooks to run our code:
+On our repo, you can find two jupyter notebooks to run our code.
+You only have to run each cell.
+The notebooks are the same as the one in the google link we provide, in case you want to run the code locally with your own GPU.

-- `dataset.ipynb` : generates the four images and masks tif files from the initial hdf5 data set.
+- `predict128.ipynb` : ppredicts the masks of initial patches of 16x128x128.
-- `train_predict.ipynb` : processes the data set, trains the model with the data set and predicts the masks.
+- `train_predict64.ipynb` : processes the data set into patches of 16x64x64, trains the model with the data set and predicts the masks.

-#### Python files
-Another alternative is to simply move to the root folder and execute ` python run.py` to train and predict the masks.
-The `run.py` file uses the following file of the repo:
-- `images_maks_generator.py` : contains the method to generate the four pairs of images and masks in tif files.
-- `data_preprocessing.py` : contains the methods to preprocess of the images and masks.
-- `dice_coefficient.py` : contains the method computing the **Dice Coefficient** and the **Dice Coefficient Loss**.
-- `model.py` : contains the methods needed to build the **3D U-Net**:
-- `run.py` : main method which preprocess the data set, trains the data set with the model built and predicts the masks.
+- `train128.ipynb` : processes the data set into patches of size 16x128x128, trains the model with the data set.

-- `report.pdf`: a 5-pages report of the complete solution, which describes the whole procedure of our findings.
+***Note***: we could not upload the initial data set into github so you need to download it by yourself into your local repository.
+The data set can be found in the google drive link above.
+You can download it directly from it.